vmware/vic-product/docs/user_doc/vic_vsphere_admin/set_up_ops_user.md

 The user account that you specify as the operations user must exist before you deploy the VCH. vSphere Integrated Containers Engine provides an option to automatically assign all of the required roles and permissions to the operations user account.
 If you prefer to assign roles and permissions manually, see [Manually Create a User Account for the Operations User](ops_user_manual.md).

-**NOTE**: In vSphere Integrated Containers 1.3.0, you must manually configure the account with ready-only non-propagating permissions on the datacenter in which you are deploying the VCH.
-From version 1.3.1 onwards, this manual configuration is not necessary.

 You can use the same user account as the operations user for multiple VCHs.

 **Prerequisite**